Bobby Allen (racing driver): Modified and supermodified racing

 In the early 1960s, Allen raced modified and supermodified racecars in Florida.
 In the mid-1960s, he moved north and settled in Hanover, Pennsylvania.
 As Allen convinced several other out-of-state drivers to move north to join him, they became known as the "Hanover Gang".

 Sprint car racing

 Allen built his first sprint car in 1968.
-He claims over 276 sprint car wins across numerous tracks and series.
+He claimed over 276 sprint car wins across numerous tracks and series.
 He was a charter member of the World of Outlaws sprint car series when it debuted in 1978, and finished third in the point standings that inaugural year.
 He recorded 30 wins in that series, joining fewer than two dozen drivers in Outlaws history who have achieved 25 or more wins.
-He can also claim 46 wins in the All Star Circuit of Champions, putting him in the top 10 all-time in that series.
+He could also claim 46 wins in the All Star Circuit of Champions, putting him in the top 10 all-time in that series.

+Death

+Allen died on October 5, 2025, at the age of 81.